-Issue 2022-1 Bonds to be redeemed from the unexpended proceeds shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the date of redemption, if applicable; provided, however, that the redemption price of the PAC Bonds and the Lockout Serial Bonds shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
-The Issue 2022-1 Bonds to be redeemed shall be selected by THDA in its sole discretion subject to the above limitations; provided, however, that the PAC

-Bonds may not be redeemed in amounts in excess of their proportionate amounts of all Issue 2022-1 Bonds (excluding the Lockout Serial Bonds) then Outstanding.
+Issue 2022-2 Bonds to be redeemed from the unexpended proceeds shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the date of redemption, if applicable; provided, however, that the redemption price of the PAC Bonds and the Lockout Serial Bonds shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
+The Issue 2022-2 Bonds to be redeemed shall be selected by THDA in its sole discretion subject to the above limitations; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amounts of all Issue 2022-2 Bonds then Outstanding other than the Lockout Serial Bonds.